C-reactive protein (CRP) – Adon Health Skip to content

 • increased likelihood of atherosclerosis and heart attack

 Many men ignore these values because the causes are not immediately noticeable.
-However, an elevated CRP level can be an early warning sign of potential arteriosclerosis, hormonal imbalance, or an inflammatory metabolic condition.
+However, an elevated CRP level can be an early signal for potential arterial calcification, hormonal imbalance, or an inflammatory metabolic situation.

 What symptoms can occur with elevated CRP?

-CRP is frequently associated with nonspecific symptoms such as:
+CRP is often associated with non-specific symptoms such as:

 • increased susceptibility to infection

-Skin problems, digestive issues, or persistent high fever can also be signs of chronic inflammation.
+Skin problems, digestive issues, or latent high fever can also be expressions of chronic inflammation.

 How is CRP measured?

-CRP levels can be easily determined via a blood test.
-The following types are distinguished:
+CRP can be determined easily via a blood test.
+A distinction is made between:

-• hs-CRP (High sensitivity) : used to detect low levels of inflammation; values above 1 mg/l already indicate an increased risk of cardiovascular disease.
+• hs-CRP (High sensitivity): for detecting low-grade inflammation; values above 1 mg/L already indicate an increased risk of cardiovascular diseases.

-CRP is often measured in combination with cholesterol, blood sugar and blood pressure to detect a chronic inflammatory risk profile.
+CRP is often measured in combination with cholesterol, blood sugar, and blood pressure to identify a chronic inflammatory risk situation.

 What helps with elevated CRP?